Rosemary Garlic Mashed Potatoes

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Potatoes: The foundation of any good mashed potato is, of course, the potato!
-Russet potatoes are the traditional choice, offering high starch content for a fluffy texture.
-However, we prefer Yukon Gold potatoes since they have a lighter slightly sweeter flavor and creamier texture.
+• Potatoes: Of course, the potato is the foundation of any good mashed potato!
+Russet potatoes are the traditional choice, offering a high starch content for a fluffy texture.
+However, we prefer Yukon Gold potatoes since they have a lighter, slightly sweeter flavor and creamier texture.

 • Rosemary: Fresh rosemary sprigs add a warm, herbaceous fragrance and depth of flavor, like a fragrant counterpoint to the garlic’s boldness.